Rob Johnson is a musician.

 Johnson has been featured as an ‘artist to watch’ in Acoustic Magazine and has performed regularly at the London Acoustic Guitar Night, as well as playing at the London Acoustic Guitar Show at the Kensington Olympia.
 He has worked with American EDM duo The Beat Kidz, contributing guitar parts to their remix of Madness by MUSE - which received regular airplay on KROQ in the United States.

-2019 will see the release of a further two albums from Rob Johnson Music – one entirely acoustic, one electronic – his exploration of instrumental music has only just begun.
+2019 saw the release of a further three albums from Rob Johnson Music – the entirely acoustic SOS, the electronic I AM A MACHINE and mind, body and soul - vol one an ambient collection – his exploration of instrumental music has only just begun.

 Photo by Pete Hare